taddison/personal-site/content/blog/2021/12/dont-mistake-their-kindness-for-empathy/index.md

 > I've seen this happen on multiple occasions - in some cases an individual confuses their own kind behaviour for empathy!
 The rather low baseline for engineering managers probably plays a part here, where a table-stakes trait like kindness sets you apart as a potential manager.
 In addition to that, we continue to put people into management positions who are incapable and/or unqualified for the role because we have [no idea what to look for](https://lethain.com/getting-to-yes/).

-This doesn't mean that kindness isn't something I look for - it's actually one of the first things I want to see When evaluating people management capabilities:
+This doesn't mean that kindness isn't something I look for - it's actually one of the first things I want to see when evaluating people management capabilities:

 1. Are they kind?
 1. Are they empathetic?